-The most common form of forgery is signing someone else's name to a check, but objects, data and documents can also be forged.
+The most common form of forgery is signing someone else's name to a check.
+Objects, data and documents can also be forged.
 Legal contracts, historical papers, art objects, diplomas, licenses, certificates and identification cards can be forged.
-Currency and consumer goods can also be forged, but that crime is usually referred to as counterfeiting.
+Currency and consumer goods can also be forged, but this crime is usually referred to as counterfeiting

 Forgery Requires Deception

-In most jurisdictions, the crime of forgery is not charged unless the forgery is done with intent to deceive or the attempt to commit fraud or larceny.
+In most jurisdictions, the crime of forgery is not charged unless the forgery is done with the intent to deceive or with the intent to commit an attempted fraud or larceny.
 For instance, works of arts can be copied or replicated without any crime being committed unless someone attempted to sell or represent the copies as originals.
-Then the copies would become illegal forgeries.
+In these cases, the copies would become illegal forgeries.